You’ve gathered your herbs, bought your alcohol, and have started on your adventure of home herbal tincture making. Congrats!

 Inulin: A Prebiotic with Benefits

 This substance is common in many roots, especially in plants in the Aster family.
-Inulin is a polysaccharide and is often called a PREbiotic.
-It’s a starch-like substance that isn’t digested by humans but readily feeds healthy bacteria in the gut.
+Inulin is a polysaccharide, and people often call it a PREbiotic.
+It’s a starch-like substance that humans can’t digest, but it readily feeds healthy bacteria in the gut.
 Many probiotic supplements contain some level of prebiotics like inulin.

 Inulin shouldn’t be confused with insulin (a hormone secreted by the pancreas that helps with metabolism and blood sugar control).
 However, inulin can improve blood sugar levels.1 It has also been shown to improve digestion in the elderly.2

-Here’s a list of herbs that are high in inulin and are commonly used as herbal tinctures:
+Here’s a list of herbs that are high in inulin and that herbalists commonly tincture:

 - Burdock root (Arctium lappa)